tsouche/learn-kubernetes/tutorial-3-simple-app.md

 tuto@laptop:~/learn-kubernetes$ echo $POD_NAME
 hello-549897755f-gw997
 ```
-Done: this will be useful later i the tutorial.
+Done: this will be useful later in the tutorial.

-In order for the new deployment to be accessible without using the Proxy, a _Service_ is required which will be explained in the next modules.
+In order for the new deployment to be accessible without using the _Proxy_, a _Service_ is required which will be explained in the next modules.

 ## 3.4 - Explore your app

 ### 3.4.1 - Kubernetes _Pods_

-When you created a *Deployment* in Section 2, Kubernetes created a Pod to host your application instance.
-A Pod is a Kubernetes abstraction that represents a group of one or more application containers, and some shared resources for those containers.
+When you created a *Deployment* in Section 2, Kubernetes created a _Pod_ to host your application instance.
+A _Pod_ is a Kubernetes abstraction that represents a group of one or more application containers, and some shared resources for those containers.
 Those resources include:

 * Shared storage, as _Volumes_
 * Networking, as a unique cluster IP address